 Any suppliers providing services or contracted project work for ASPiH will produce relevant evidence of their capabilities and capacity to meet the requirements of this work, which will be reviewed and approved by the Executive Committee.
 Any external service roles will be advertised in the appropriate domains and appointments made through a majority vote of the Executive Committee.
 If these services are to be provided by an existing Executive member, they will not be permitted to vote on any matters which may present a conflict of interest.

 The duties to be undertaken by any such individuals will be outlined in a specific contract.
 Individuals appointed to such roles may be members of the EC but the contract will define additional paid services separate from EC duties, the expectation being that EC duties will be supplied free of charge.
-Fees for consultancy work will be agree on an individual basis and subject to review by the EC as required.
+Fees for any consultancy work will be agree on an individual basis and subject to review by the EC as required.

 ARTICLE 4: MEETINGS AND VOTING PROCEDURES